gwmai/gwmultilaunch/readme.txt

   * gergely.nagy - thank you for the idea and sample code to enable a cycling master shortcut

 ==History==
+v0.7 (2020/08/08)
+  * Improve logging and remove messageboxes in favour of toast notifications.
+Less intrusive
+  * Move from SVN to git.

 v0.6 (2010/04/10)
   * Fixed "-character" switch argument passing for shortcuts
     * Shortcuts to launch individual copies may need to be remade to be compatible with new version